Development Action Plans

 This planning could be installing new facilities into a church or reaching a group of people who currently are not involved in the life of the Sunday congregation.

 The Resource Manual has a section to help PCCs think about all that has been good in the past and start thinking about what more can be done.
-This approach is called Appreciative and a number of parishes have found it very helpful as they undertake a review of the churches activities and facilities.
+This approach is called Appreciative Inquiry, and a number of parishes have found it very helpful as they undertake a review of the churches activities and facilities.

 • Given what we know has been appreciated in the past, what is God calling us to now?

-• How does the PCC budget fit into this- do we need to raise funds in order to resource it properly?
+• How does the PCC budget fit into this.
+Do we need to raise funds in order to resource it properly?

 • Who is actually going to lead on this and who has responsibility?

-In other words we are asking PCCs to have a vison for the future and plan their journey so that they get there.
+In other words. we are asking PCCs to have a vison for the future and plan their journey so that they get there.

 A Development Action Plan is written down, shared with others, prayed about and then acted upon so that it becomes a reality and not just a dream.

-Page last updated: Thursday 16th June 2022 9:21 AM
+Page last updated: Wednesday 12th June 2024 5:31 AM

 Powered by Church Edit